 Why does my baby sound congested but no mucus?
-You might notice your little one waking up snuffly or stuffy, yet nothing comes out with suction.
+You might notice your little one waking up snuffly or stuffy, yet nothing comes out when you try to suction their nose.
 Many parents, just like you, find their newborn sounds congested but with no snot coming out.
-This is usually a normal part of newborn development and often not a cause for concern.
-Understanding why this happens and how to relieve your baby can make those nights a little easier.
+This is usually a normal part of newborn development and not a cause for concern.
+Understanding why this happens and how to relieve your baby can make those nights a little easier, though.

 - Cool-mist humidifier